YonghaoHe/LFD-A-Light-and-Fast-Detector/README.md

 * pycuda = 2020.1
 * tensorrt = 7.2.2.3 (corresponding cudnn = 8.0)

-> All above versions are tested, newer versions may work as well but not fully tested.
+> All above versions are tested, new                                                                   er versions may work as well but not fully tested.

 **Build Internal Libs**